discordjs/guide/guide/popular-topics/permissions.md

 * Permission: The ability to execute a certain action in Discord
 * Overwrite: Rule on a channel to modify the permissions for a member or role
 * Bit field: Binary representation of Discord permissions
 * Flag: Human readable string in MACRO_CASE, for example `'KICK_MEMBERS'`, refers to a position in the permission bit field.
-You can find a list of all valid flags in the [discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)
+You can find a list of all valid flags in the <branch version="11.x" inline>[discord.js documentation](https://discord.js.org/#/docs/main/11.5.1/class/Permissions?scrollTo=s-FLAGS)</branch><branch version="12.x" inline>[discord.js documentation](https://discord.js.org/#/docs/main/master/class/Permissions?scrollTo=s-FLAGS)</branch>
 * Base Permissions: Permissions for roles the member has, set on the guild level
 * Final Permissions: Permissions for a member or role, after all overwrites are applied